-Routine annual or twice-yearly wellness exams from our veterinarians at East Orlando Animal Hospital focus on preventive care for your pet.
-These routine exams give your veterinarian an opportunity to check up on your dog or cat's overall health.
+Routine annual or twice-yearly wellness exam from our veterinarians at East Orlando Animal Hospital focus on preventive care for your pet.
+These routine pet checkups give your veterinarian an opportunity to check up on your dog or cat's overall health.

 Wellness exams are essential to helping your pet maintain good long-term physical health.
 These annual or twice yearly examinations give your veterinarian the opportunity to check up on your dog or cat's overall health.

-In combination with regular vaccinations, parasite prevention and proper nutrition, these routine examinations include a thorough physical checkup to give your pet the best chance at excellent lifelong health.
+In combination with regular vaccinations, parasite prevention and proper nutrition, these routine pet checkups include a thorough physical checkup to give your pet the best chance at excellent lifelong health.

 Kitten and puppy checkups help to ensure that your furry friend gets the best possible start in life.

 The veterinarian will give your pet a complete physical examination to get a clear picture of your animal's overall health.
 Your pet's exam includes the following elements:

 Observing your pet's general demeanour and physical condition to look for clues to their overall health.
 How they stand and walk, their level of alertness, and whether they are a healthy weight for their size are all important indicators of overall health.